Delayed Memory Unit: Modelling Temporal Dependency Through Delay Gate: INTRODUCTION

 \IEEEPARstart{R}{ecurrent} neural networks (RNNs) have demonstrated remarkable performance in processing sequential data.
 Notable applications include speech recognition \cite{graves2013speech, sak2014long}, gesture recognition \cite{murakami1991gesture,lstmgesture}, and time series analysis \cite{Markovian}.
 However, despite being equipped with advanced optimization algorithms, vanilla RNN remains susceptible to vanishing and exploding gradient problems \cite{bengio1994learning}.
 These issues hinder their ability to learn and establish long-range temporal dependencies.
 Specifically, when gradients vanish during backpropagation, small changes to the weights have a minimal effect on distant future states.
 On the other hand, when gradients explode, gradient-based optimization algorithms encounter challenges in smoothly navigating the loss surface \cite{pascanu2013difficulty}.

 To address these issues, numerous novel neural architectures and training methods have emerged in recent decades.
-Notably, seminal neural architectures like the long short-term memory (LSTM) \cite{hochreiter1997long}, have introduced memory cells along with various gating mechanisms to facilitate the retention of historical information over extended spans.
-These gating mechanisms regulate information updates to the memory cells, thereby preventing rapid gradient vanishing or exploding over time.
-Furthermore, expanding upon these robust architectural foundations, subsequent research endeavors have delved into multi-scale techniques to further enhance their capability for handling temporal dependencies \cite{liu2015multi,mahto2020multi}.
-However, these gated neural architectures tend to exhibit over-parameterization.
-For instance, in some speech processing tasks, it has been observed that both the update and reset gates exhibit similar behaviors, resulting in a surplus of redundant parameters \cite{vanelli2018light}.
-Moreover, within the LSTM framework, the presence of three gates alongside memory cells leads to prolonged evaluation times for macromodeling \cite{faraji2023new}.
-As a result, computational efficiency and concerns about overfitting loom large in the context of LSTM.
-Consequently, ongoing research endeavors have been dedicated to exploring and developing alternative architectural solutions.
-Among the most noteworthy of these efforts involves simplifying the gating mechanism, giving rise to the Gated Recurrent Unit (GRU) network—a model distinctively characterized by its streamlined use of just two multiplicative gating units \cite{chung2014empirical}.
-However, it is imperative to recognize that, despite these significant advancements, some redundancy in parameterization persists within the context of these gating mechanisms \cite{ravanelli2017improving}.
-The Transformer, an architectural model introduced by Vaswani et al. \cite{vaswani2017attention}, has firmly established itself as a powerful solution for the complexities inherent in sequence modeling.
-Its prominence can be primarily attributed to the adept integration of attention mechanisms and parallelization strategies.
-Despite the remarkable achievements of Transformers in various sequential tasks, some studies highlight contexts where RNNs still hold their ground \cite{zheng2020improving,ezen2020comparison,deletang2022neural}.
-It's also worth noting that Transformers might encounter challenges when used with smaller datasets or when deployed on infrastructures with limited computational resources.
-In addition to their adaptability, RNNs exhibit the advantageous characteristic of parameter sharing, allowing them to adapt to varying sequence lengths and facilitating real-time deployment in practical scenarios.
-Our research primarily aims to address real-time sequence data processing within environments constrained by computing and storage resources.
+Notably, seminal neural architectures like the long short-term memory (LSTM) \cite{hochreiter1997long}, have introduced memory cells along with various gating mechanisms to facilitate the retention of historical information over extended periods.
+These gating mechanisms control information updates to the memory cells, thereby preventing rapid gradient vanishing or exploding over time.
+However, these gated RNNs often suffer from over-parameterization.
+For instance, in some speech processing tasks, it has been observed that both the update and reset gates exhibit similar behaviors, resulting in a large number of redundant parameters \cite{vanelli2018light}.
+Moreover, within the LSTM framework, the presence of three gates alongside memory cells leads to increased model evaluation time \cite{faraji2023new}.
+These challenges pose significant obstacles in terms of computational efficiency and may potentially give rise to overfitting issues.
+Consequently, ongoing research endeavors have been dedicated to developing alternative architectural solutions.
+One prominent example is the Gated Recurrent Unit (GRU), which reduces the number of gating units in LSTM to two~\cite{chung2014empirical}.
+However, it is crucial to acknowledge that despite these advancements, some degree of redundancy in parameterization still exists within these gating mechanisms \cite{ravanelli2017improving}.